 The jigs and fixtures are the economical means to produce repetitive type of work by incorporating special work holding and tool guiding devices.
 The following are the advantages of employing jigs and fixtures in mass production work.

-1.It eliminates the marking out, measuring, and other setting methods before machining.
+1.It eliminates the marking out, measuring, and other setting methods

 2. It increases the machining accuracy, because the workpiece is automatically located and the tool is guided without making any manual adjustment.